William Neville Custance: Family background

-Custance was born in Woodbridge, Suffolk, his parents were Hambleton Thomas Custance and Mary Bower.
+Custance was born in Woodbridge, Suffolk, to parents Hambleton Thomas Custance and Mary Bower.
 The Custance family had strong links to Weston Longville in Norfolk.
-He first married Jane Campbell on 8 June 1837 in Dublin, they had one daughter.
-He then married Mary Meggison on 18 December 1846 in Catton, Norfolk.
+He first married Jane Campbell on 8 June 1837 in Dublin, and they had one daughter.
+He married Mary Meggison on 18 December 1846 in Catton, Norfolk.
 They had at least five children (one son and four daughters).
-He died on 7 February 1886 at his home in Fordingbridge (aged 74).
+He died on 7 February 1886 at his home in Fordingbridge, at the age of 74.
 On his death he was survived by his second wife who died in 1924.
 His eldest son was Admiral Sir Reginald Neville Custance.

 Military career

 William Custance was commissioned as an ensign (by purchase) on 11 October 1831 into the 95th Regiment of Foot, but he then transferred to the 46th (or South Devonshire) Regiment of Foot, who by 1837 were serving on Gibraltar.
 After commissioning into the infantry he was then promoted as follows: lieutenant (by purchase) on 26 June 1835; captain (by purchase) 16 March 1838; in 1841 he moves from the 46th Regiment of Foot to the 2nd Dragoon Guards (Queen's Bays) and in 1848 is serving with the 6th Dragoon Guards (Carabiniers) in Dundalk; major (by purchase) 16 September 1851 (still in the 6th Dragoon Guards (Carabiniers)); lieutenant colonel 1 August 1856; colonel 19 January 1858; major general 6 March 1868; lieutenant general 1 October 1877 and general 7 September 1880.
 He became the Regimental Colonel of the 11th Hussars (Prince Albert's Own) on 8 March 1875, a post he held until his death in 1886.

 Early on in his career as an infantry officer Custance served on Corfu (19 September 1832 to 17 January 1835) and on Gibraltar (8 September 1840 to 28 Oct 1841).

 William Custance served in the Crimean campaign from 14 August 1855, taking part in the Battle of the Chernaya, as well as the siege and fall of Sebastopol.
 He was awarded the British Crimea Medal with Sebastopol Clasp, the Turkish Order of the Medjidie (5th Class) and Turkish Crimea Medal.